freenas/freenas-docs/userguide/tn_initial.rst

 Enter the default password of *abcd1234*.

-.. note:: You can change the default *root* password to a more secure value by going to
+.. note:: The default *root* password can be changed to a more secure value by going to
    :menuselection:`Account --> Users --> View Users`.
    Highlight the entry for *root*, click the :guilabel:`Modify User`